 - Sweaty palms

 - Increased energy

 - Hormonal changes

 Sure, love is manifested in the heart and is easy to point to when we are in love (think heart-shaped candies instead of brain-shaped ones), but it’s our brain that causes our heart to react this way.

 There are seven chemicals produced by the brain that scientists generally point to that increase or decrease when someone falls in love: Dopamine, Norepinephrine, Serotonin, Testosterone, Estrogen, Oxytocin, and Vasopressin.

-According to a study by Loyola University Health Systems, dopamine, adrenaline, and norepinephrine increase when two people fall in love.
-Dopamine creates feelings of euphoria while adrenaline and norepinephrine lead to heart racing, restlessness, and overall preoccupation with the person we are in love with.
+According to a Loyola University Health Systems study, dopamine, adrenaline, and norepinephrine increase when two people fall in love.
+Dopamine creates feelings of euphoria, while adrenaline and norepinephrine lead to heart racing, restlessness, and overall preoccupation with the person we are in love with.
 Love also lowers serotonin levels, which is a big reason for the “love is blind” theory.
 In other words, we only see what we want to see in the early stages of being in love.